tdwg/vocab/documentation-specification.md

 **2.2.4 Distributions**

 Vocabulary term lists are abstract resources, but also exist in the form of information resources that can be stored and delivered.
 A human user or machine client might discover these entities through the content negotiation process (Section 2.1.2) when dereferencing the term list IRI.
 However, that process is somewhat akin to trial and error, since a user would not know that the abstract resource was available in forms that were not requested.
 In addition, the term list might be available for download in a form such as Markdown that is rendered as HTML when the term list URI is dereferenced requesting media type text/html, yet availability of the list in Markdown form might not be apparent to users that see the content rendered in a browser.
 To enable discovery of the all forms by users or catalogers, the available forms of a resource, known as "distributions" (Fig. 4), SHOULD be made known to both humans and machines.
-To accomplish that discovery, the Data Catalog Vocabulary [DCAT] SHOULD be used to indicate the links from a vocabulary's term list to its available distributions.
+To accomplish that discovery, the Dublin Core term dcterms:hasFormat SHOULD be used to indicate the link from a vocabulary's term list to its available distributions.

 ![](graphics/distributions.png)